 One approach may be to apply for a narrow, but quickly-obtained, patent protecting the specific features of a particular product.
 This would be done to secure Patent Box relief for profits relating to that product swiftly and with minimal risk of the application failing.
 This would not preclude the possibility of a separate broader patent being pursued, where appropriate, with the more conventional aim of excluding competitors.
 A possible approach might be to pursue narrow claims in a UK Patent Application (primarily for Patent Box relief) and claims with a greater scope on a broader international basis through the PCT route (to progress the company’s broad IP strategy).

-For similar reasons, companies pursuing Patent Box relief may wish to ensure that their pending and future patent applications include claims related to downstream products.
-This would make it unnecessary to consider the provisions relating to items incorporating a qualifying item including the anti-avoidance provision relating to incorporated items.
+For similar reasons, companies pursuing Patent Box relief may wish to ensure that their patent applications include claims related to downstream products.
+This makes it unnecessary to consider the provisions relating to items incorporating a qualifying item including the anti-avoidance provision relating to incorporated items.

-Companies may wish to review agreements relating to the right to a design, trade mark or other non-qualifying IP right.
+Companies may wish to consider Patent Box benefits when drafting agreements relating to the right to a design, trade mark or other non-qualifying IP right.
 If any such agreement can be incorporated into an agreement granting a right in respect of a qualifying IP right, this may be beneficial as all the income from such an agreement will be classed as relevant IP income.

 Companies may wish to ensure that they have elected in to the Patent Box for an accounting period in which ownership of a qualifying IP right is transferred.
 This is necessary in order to obtain Patent Box relief on profits derived from income relating to the sale if that income is received in a subsequent accounting period.